Zoning Protects Property Values

 In addition to the Zoning Inspector, Coventry Township has two appointed boards who deal with zoning related issues.
 The Zoning Commission holds meetings and public hearings for all changes to the Zoning Resolution.
 The Board of Zoning Appeals may grant variances for the zoning code after a public hearing is held.
 All adjacent property owners are notified if a request for a variance is made, and have the opportunity to state their opinions or concerns at the public hearing.

-The Board of Zoning Appeals meets the first Tuesday of each month at 7:00 p.m., and the Zoning Commission meets the third Tuesday of each month at 7:00 p.m. in the Township Hall.
+The Board of Zoning Appeals meets the second Tuesday of each month at 6:00 p.m., and the Zoning Commission meets the third Tuesday of each month at 6:00 p.m. in the Coventry Community Center.

 ARTICLE 28 – Short Term Rentals

-Any property owner operating a Short Term Rental (any rental less than 30 days – typically advertised on websites like airbnb, vrbo, homeaway, etc.) should contact Laura Cowles at [email protected] for a permit.
+Any property owner operating a Short-Term Rental (any rental less than 30 days – typically advertised on websites like airbnb, vrbo, homeaway, etc.) should contact Rob Henwood at [email protected] for a permit.
+The application and check list can be found here.

 **All residential rental properties in Summit County require a permit through the Summit County Fiscal Office – please follow this link for more information: Summit County Residential Rental Registry